Categories

 Understanding the most frequent pitfalls is essential if you want to avoid refusals.
 Common reasons include:

-• Excessive size or height, deemed out of keeping with surroundings
+• Excessive size or height, deemed out of keeping with the surroundings

-• Negative impact on neighbour’s light or privacy
+• Negative impact on the neighbour’s light or privacy

 • Poor design or use of inappropriate materials